tony-landis/tony-landis.github.com/_posts/2011-01-21-html-pagination-for-couchdbkit.markdown

-When using [Pylons](http://pylonshq.com) and have found the [WebHelpers](http://pypi.python.org/pypi/WebHelpers) package to be very usefull.
+When using [Pylons](http://pylonshq.com) and have found the [WebHelpers](http://pypi.python.org/pypi/WebHelpers) package to be very useful.

 I have been using CouchDB and [Couchdbkit](http://couchdbkit.org/) and do miss the ability to use the WebHelpers pagination that I grew accustomed to using